Employer of Record in Romania

 Paternity Leave In Romania

-A father or partner involved in child care can receive 10 days of paid leave, regardless of the child's birth or adoption status.
-This leave extends to 15 days with completion of an infant care course.
+A father is entitled to 5 days of paid paternity leave at 100% of their normal average earnings.
+This leave can be extended to 15 days with completion of an infant care course.
 Paternity leave can be used within the first eight weeks after the child's birth, with a written request to the employer.

 Sick Leave In Romania